openbibleinfo/Bible-Geocoding-Data/readme.md

 It is a substantial update to my previous attempt to catalog this data in 2007.

-Read a blog post for a [higher-level overview of this project](https://www.openbible.info/blog/2021/11/rethinking-the-bible-atlas/).
+Browse an [interface to this data](https://www.openbible.info/geo/) or read a blog post for a [higher-level overview of this project](https://www.openbible.info/blog/2021/11/rethinking-the-bible-atlas/).

 ## Definitions